Aloshi/EmulationStation/THEMES.md

 Display tags
 ============
-Display tags must be at the root of the <theme> tree - for example, they can't be inside a component tag.
+Display tags define some "meta" display attributes about your theme.
+Display tags must be at the root of the `<theme>` tree - for example, they can't be inside a component tag.
 They are not required.

 `<listPrimaryColor>` - the hex font color to use for games on the GuiGameList.